omdevteam/om/docs_src/docs/parameters.md

 :  The compression level to be used if data compression is applied.
 This parameter is considered only if the `hdf5_file_compression` parameter is not *None*.
 If the value of this parameter is *None*, the compression level will be set to 4.
-The value of this parameter is passed to [h5py.Group.create_dataset](https://docs.h5py.org/en/stable/high/group.html#h5py.Group.create_dataset).
+The value of this parameter is ...ed to [h5py.Group.create_dataset](https://docs.h5py.org/en/stable/high/group.html#h5py.Group.create_dataset).

      Example: `6`

 **hdf5_file_compression_shuffle (bool or None)**
 :  Whether the shuffle filter is applied.
 If the value of this parameter is *None* the shuffle filter is not applied.
-The value of this parameter is passed to the [h5py.Group.create_dataset](https://docs.h5py.org/en/stable/high/group.html#h5py.Group.create_dataset). function of the `h5py` python module.
+The value of this parameter is ...ed to the [h5py.Group.create_dataset](https://docs.h5py.org/en/stable/high/group.html#h5py.Group.create_dataset). function of the `h5py` python module.
 For a list of available compression filters please see